anaganisk/fxfloorboard-code/packager/readme.txt

 you can email patches and custom system settings saved files to the above address.
 ***********************************************************************************
- ********* LATEST FEATURES ADDED**************************************************** *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
+ ********* LATEST FEATURES ADDED**************************************************** *Multi Language support for French, German, and Chinese.
+ *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
  The editor now supports using Boss Librarian *.gxg files.